nsaphra/old_nsaphra.github.io/pub.md

 </p>

 <p>
-Naomi Saphra and Adam Lopez.
-AMRICA: an AMR Inspector for Cross-language Alignments.
+Naomi Saphra and Adam Lopez. <a href="http://www.aclweb.org/anthology/N15-3008">AMRICA: an AMR Inspector for Cross-language Alignments</a>.
 Proceedings of NAACL-HLT, 2016.
 </p>

 <p>